We all prepare for the possible, so why not plan for the inevitable?

-Although end-of-life expenditures often get put off for more immediate expenses, it is one that can leave your family with the most debt.
+Although end-of-life expenditures often get put off for more immediate expenses, it is one that can leave your family with financial concern.

 Providing for a funeral